scubbo/blog-content/blog/content/posts/work-in-a-post-scarcity-utopia.md

 >
 > He smiled in response to the man's grin, '_Well, yes._'
 >
 > '_But then, what_ does _signify?
 My other work?
 Is that really important, either?
 I could try composing wonderful musical works, or day-long entertainment epics, but what would that do?
 Give people pleasure?
 My wiping this table gives me pleasure.
 And people come to a clean table, which gives_ them _pleasure.
-And anyway,_' the man laughed, '_people die; stars die; universes die. **What is any achievement, however great it was, once time itself it dead?** Of course, if_ all _I did was wipe tables, then of course it would seem a mean and despicable waste of my huge intellectual potential.
+And anyway,_' the man laughed, '_people die; stars die; universes die. **What is any achievement, however great it was, once time itself is dead?** Of course, if_ all _I did was wipe tables, then of course it would seem a mean and despicable waste of my huge intellectual potential.
 But because I choose to do it, it gives me pleasure.
 And,_' the man said with a smile, '_it's a good way of meeting people.
 So; where are you from, anyway?_'

 \[Emphasis mine\]